GremlinMo/Qwens-Tts-Buddy/README.md

 ## Note

-Qt 6 was not available on this machine, so this build uses a custom native C++ Windows UI that can be compiled immediately with the installed Visual Studio toolchain.
+Qt 6 was not available on our machine, so this build uses a custom native C++ Windows UI that can be compiled immediately with the installed Visual Studio toolchain.
 The Python job interface is JSON-based so a Qt shell can be added later without changing the Qwen backend workflow.